-This involves CCI providing alternatives to institutional care for children and young adults.
+The process of De-Institutionalisation involves CCI providing alternatives to institutional care for children and young adults.
 Since Chernobyl, young adults with disabilities are segregated from society and placed permanently in mental institutions.
 CCI continues to advocate and prioritise the rehabilitation of children in institutional care, with an overall long-term objective towards deinstitutionalisation in keeping with international best practice.
 CCI lobbies for legislative change in Belarusian law for those with disabilities currently resident in State institutions and the need for legislation regarding their basic rights to live independently.
-In addition, during 2019, 6 De-institutionalisation (DI) Education Workshops were held for over 200 participants in Glusk, Belarus.
-The purpose of these ground-breaking Workshops was to increase awareness and introduce staff and management of the Vesnova institution and local and national authorities to what exactly DI means and why we should work towards it.

-As an advocating organisation, we consult with the Belarusian authorities to support the implementation of the two UN Conventions mentioned previously.
-The mechanism for the advancement across all our De-institutionalisation work is an Oversight Committee, which is bound by an agreed Memorandum of Understanding for all stakeholders.
-There were four Oversight Committee Meetings held in Mogilev in 2019.
+As an advocating organisation, CCI consults with the Belarusian authorities to support the implementation of the two UN Conventions mentioned previously.
+The mechanism for the advancement across all CCI's De-institutionalisation work is an Oversight Committee, which is bound by an agreed Memorandum of Understanding for all stakeholders.
+There were two Oversight Committee Meetings held in 2020, one of which was in Mogilev, and the other was held virtually via Zoom.